Moss media

 On these pages you will find a range of information and advice which we think and hope will be helpful to anyone considering setting up any form of smaller scale broadcast operation for the first time.
 Information here applies very broadly to setting up and operating RSL, Community, School and University stations, though each naturally has its own specific points of difference from the rest.
 As a result, what follows can only be quite generalised advice, and should be treated as a starting point, to be read before obtaining (or in conjunction with) the paperwork and forms supplied by OFCOM to make an application for the type of licence you are considering.

 At any stage in the process of reading what follows or applying for a licence, you're welcome to call Moss Media for further explanation or advice, and we don't mind a bit if the questions are quite basic.
-Whilst we don't specifically rent RSL equipment packages, we know people who do: we offer RSL advice and RSL Broadcast services in general - and its the same for Community Radio.
+Whilst we don't specifically rent RSL equipment packages, we know people who do: we offer RSL advice and RSL Broadcast services in general - and it's the same for Community Radio.
 We can come up with a station design, specify your ideal package for the job in hand, find the best prices, and get it together for purchase - with all necessary cabling.
 Alternatively we can supply specific items of equipment, or we'll get a transmission or studio package working if you don't have the expertise, and can negotiate on your behalf if things aren't working as they should.

 We can help wherever you get stuck: in filling out your licence application form, pointing you in the right direction for equipment rental, deciding on the best location for studios and aerials, sorting a news feed, or offering a few tips on choosing programming elements, music and broadcast structures (often called 'clocks') to suit what you have in mind.
 And, since there are people here who've done this before - we can also offer help and training in presenting programmes that won't sound quite as nervous as you feel whilst doing them!